tafari995/tafs_eR/README.md

 # tafs_eR

-using python 3.10.12 in a virtual machine. here is a full list of my imports for my python solution to the Project Euler number 95:
+using python 3.10.12 in a virtual environment on a linux os.
+Here is a full list of my imports for my python solution to the Project Euler number 95:

 from distutils.core import setup from Cython.Build import cythonize